 Lincoln City Council: As a Lincoln City Councillor, you would have the opportunity to represent your local community on issues that include leisure and sports facilities, planning, recycling and waste, enterprise and housing (amongst other things!)

-Elections to Lincoln City Council take place in three out of every four years with the next elections taking place in May 2021 (postponed from May 2020 due to the coronavirus).
+Elections to Lincoln City Council take place in three out of every four years with the next elections taking place in May 2022.

 While you don’t need any necessary skills to become a Councillor, in order to be eligible to stand you must be:

 - A British subject or a citizen of the Irish Republic or the EU and resident in the UK.